A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Working surface area: 0.48m2

-A 4-burner stove with an oven is made of stainless steel, the side lining is made of galvanized steel.
-Electric stove PESM has rectangular burners.
-The area of the working surface of the burners is 0.48 m².
-The temperature of the burner in the heated state is at least 400 ° C. The burners are height-adjustable by adjusting bars, which allows you to install the working surface of the burners in the same plane with the countertop - this ensures convenient and easy movement of the cookware.
-Adjustment range of burners ±5mm.
+The 4-burner stove with oven is made of stainless steel, the side lining is made of galvanized steel.
+The electric stove PESM has rectangular burners.
+The working surface area of the burners is 0.48 m2.
+The hotplate temperature is at least 400°C. The burners are height-adjustable using adjustment bars, which allows you to install the working surface of the burners in the same plane with the tabletop - this ensures convenient and easy movement of cookware.
+The range of adjustment of the burners is ±5mm.
 During maintenance/repair, the burners are installed and fixed in a vertical position, which facilitates the maintenance/repair process.
-Burner power regulators, made in three-position options, provide the ability to cook food in the required thermal mode.
-The model is equipped with an oven having four rows of guides for baking sheets or gastronorm containers of size GN1/1 (4 baking sheets are included in the delivery).
+The burner power regulators, made in three-position versions, provide the ability to cook food in the required thermal mode.
+The model is equipped with an oven with four rows of guides for baking sheets or gastronorm containers of size GN1/1 (4 baking sheets are included in the delivery package).
 The cabinet door is made of stainless steel and has reinforced hinges (made in Italy).
 The door is fixed in the open position to prevent closing during operation.
 To reduce heat loss between the oven and the door, a seal (made in Italy) is used.
-The heating of the cabinet chamber is carried out by 4 heating elements, located two at the bottom and two at the top, having separate regulators, the air temperature in the chamber is not less than 260°С. To prevent overheating of the cabinet in the event of failure of the control thermostat (temperature exceeding 320°C), an emergency thermal switch without self-return is installed.
+The cabinet chamber is heated by 4 heating elements, located two at the bottom and two at the top with separate regulators, the air temperature in the chamber is at least 260°C. To prevent overheating of the cabinet in the event of failure of the control thermostat (temperature exceeding 320°C), an emergency thermal switch without self-reset is installed.

 Fish cleaning machine RO-1M

 Characteristics of equipment, inventory, utensils.
-Rules of operation and safety precautions.
+Operating rules and safety precautions.
 Occupational Safety and Health

-The use of technical equipment reduces the complexity of the primary processing of raw materials, reduces the percentage of waste, etc.
+The use of technical equipment reduces the labor intensity of primary processing of raw materials, reduces the percentage of waste, etc.

-Selection of equipment is made based on the needs of the enterprise.
-The need for equipment is identified on the basis of technological calculations or evidence-based standards.
-These standards have been developed for mechanical, thermal, refrigeration, hoisting and transport, weight measuring equipment and cash registers.
+The selection of equipment is made based on the needs of the enterprise.
+The need for equipment is identified on the basis of technological calculations or scientifically based standards.
+These standards are developed for mechanical, thermal, refrigeration, lifting and transport, weighing equipment and cash registers.

-The machine is designed for cutting frozen products of the following range: fish fillet blocks, boneless meat, offal.
+The machine is designed for slicing frozen products of the following range: blocks of fish fillets, boneless meat, offal.

-It is a rectangular table, inside which there is an electric motor, a gearbox, a switching mechanism.
-Control board, crank and crank shaft.
-A cast-iron column is attached to the table at the back, with a tinned slider guide.
-A knife is attached to the slider.
-When the electric motor is turned on, the movement is transmitted to the crank, which in turn lowers and raises the slider with a knife and cuts the product.
+It is a rectangular table, inside of which an electric motor, gearbox, and switching mechanism are located.
+Control panel, crank and crank shaft.
+A cast iron column is attached to the back of the table, with a treaded slider guide.
+A knife is attached to the slide.
+When the electric motor is turned on, the movement is transmitted to the crank, which in turn lowers and raises the slide with the knife and cuts the product.

-Refrigerated cabinets are designed to store semi-finished and ready-made meals in production shops, as well as to store a supply of food at the workplaces of bartenders and waiters.
+Refrigerated cabinets are designed for storing semi-finished and ready-made meals in production workshops, as well as for storing food supplies at the workplaces of bartenders and waiters.

-Cabinets differ from each other in the number of doors, the capacity of refrigerating chambers and other parameters.
-Cabinets ShKh-0.56, ShKh-0.40M, ShKh-0.80M have a lower location of the engine room, which is closed with louvres.
-The temperature is controlled by a manometric thermometer, the scale of which is located on the front surface of the cabinet.
+Cabinets differ from each other in the number of doors, the capacity of refrigeration chambers and other parameters.
+Cabinets ШХ-0.56, ШХ-0.40М, ШХ-0.80М have a lower location of the machine room, which is closed with louvered grilles.
+Temperature control is carried out with a manometric thermometer, the scale of which is located on the front surface of the cabinet.
 When one of the doors is opened, the cabinet light comes on.

-General rules of operation and safety when working on mechanical equipment
+General operating rules and safety precautions when working on mechanical equipment

-Before starting work, the cook must put his workplace in order, check the safety of work:
+Before starting work, the cook must put his workplace in order and check the safety of work:

 Check the idle speed of the equipment,